-The theme of this application is simple Task management with simple log in.
-The project contains two entities - a user and a task.
+The theme of this application is simple Task management with simple login.
+The project contains two entities - a

-JSF 2.0 is used to present user two views - authentication form and task view.
+JSF 2.1 is used to present the user two views.

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.